Solaris Logo

 Book format

-Books are produced as paperbacks (softcover).
+Books are produced as Tankobon Softcover.
 This choice keeps costs reasonable while allowing for a durable and attractive physical object.

 Manuscript length